RicoJia/ricojia.github.io/_posts/2024/2024-03-24-robotics-eskf.markdown

 \end{gather*}
 $$

-The rotation and velocity errors are a bit involved because of the time direvative of `R`
+The rotation and velocity errors are a bit involved because of the time derivative of `R`

 $$
 \begin{gather*}